AGhost-7/docker-dev/readme.md

 - `power-tmux`: Powerline + Tmux.
 Based from the `ubuntu-dev-base` image.
 - `ubuntu-nvim`: NeoVim image.
 Based from `ubuntu-tmux`.
 Language agnostic vim setup (no language-specific plugins in there).
 - `nodejs-dev`: nvm + nodejs specific configurations.
-Tag convention uses the nodejs version which is pre-installed.
-For example nodejs v0.10.38 is named aghost7/nodejs-dev:v0.10.38.
+Tags available:
+	- `v0.10.38`: Nodejs v0.10.38
+	- `argon`: Nodejs LTS.
 - `rust-dev`: NeoVim configuration and autocomplete for the Rust language.
-`aghost7/rust-dev:stable` is the only current tag available.
+`stable` is the only current tag available.
 - `py-dev`: Python configuration with autocomplete for python.
 `aghost7/py-dev:2.7` is the only image available for now.
 - `scala-dev`: Scala configuration with ensime server.
 It is strongly